Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 In addition, discussions in 2022 with the independent Qualified Civil Engineer appointed under the Reservoirs Act (1975) reiterates that to allow reservoirs to be discontinued (removed from the Act), the water level is required to be permanently lowered to be close to natural ground level and the entirety of the existing structure (including those parts below the bed) will need to be removed.
 The bed will be reinstated where necessary to reflect the natural bed level and gradient.

-• We're also carrying out feasibility studies to explore a range of options to help evaluate and develop our long-term plans for Ennerdale Water - using the knowledge and learning from the projects at Crummock Water, Chapelhouse Reservoir and Overwater will be invaluable.
+We've also been carrying out feasibility studies to explore a range of options to help evaluate and develop our long-term plans for Ennerdale Water - using the knowledge and learning from the projects at Crummock Water, Chapelhouse Reservoir and Overwater will be invaluable.

 The plans are very much in the early stages and there are lots of things to consider including:

-Following submission of the Planning Application for the schemes at Crummock, Chapelhouse and Overwater in summer 2024, the application documents will be available to review on the LDNPA website.
+Once the planning applications for the schemes at Crummock, Chapelhouse and Overwater have been submitted, the documents will be available to review on the Lake District National Park Authorities (LDNP) website.
 We'll also provide links to the documents too.
 Once the applications are made, any comments can be submitted to the LDNPA for consideration.

 If you have any queries, please complete our feedback form